Ah, graduation! The beginning of a new job, a new life and a world of opportunity.

 And, in six short months, the beginning of those student loan payments.

-It can be daunting, says Julie Wilson, associate director of client services in the CMU Office of Scholarships and Financial Aid.
+It can be daunting, says Julie Wilson, associate director of client services in the Office of Scholarships and Financial Aid.

 She offers some tips: